jstarczewski/MathView/README.md

 # MathView
-Simple and light third-party view library written in `Kotlin` to ease displaying math formulas using [jqMath](https://mathscribe.com/author/jqmath.html). `MathView` is based on `WebView` and works similar to other math-rendering libraries, but it allows user to customize the text a bit more.
+Simple and light third-party view library written in `Kotlin` to ease displaying math formulas using [jqMath](https://mathscribe.com/author/jqmath.html). `MathView` is based on `WebView` and works similar to other math-rendering libraries, but it is compatible with Android DataBinding Library and allows user to customize the text a bit more.

 ## About [jqMath](https://mathscribe.com/author/jqmath.html)
 jqMath is a JavaScript module that makes it easy to put formatted mathematical expressions in web pages.
 It uses a simple TeX-like syntax, with MathML semantics and is roughly 5 times faster than MathJax (which is actually much bigger). jqMath is lightweight, fast and concise.
 It is standards-based and cross-browser, using MathML when available, else simple HTML and CSS, and avoiding pixel-map images.
 Thus pages load quickly, and expressions can be resized by the user, or easily passed to screen reading, graphing, or computer algebra software.